 Sinar Harapan Chinese Muslim Food is one of the restaurants that give a familiar taste to the residents on what to eat in Jurong.
 It is well known for its Roasted Chicken Rice.
 The flavour of this dish is so rich that you would not want to stop eating.

 The owner Denise Deanna is a Chinese-Muslim revert.
-Deanna’s Kitchen in Jurong East is the second outlet following the success of the outlet in Toa Payoh.
+In what to eat in Jurong East, Deanna’s Kitchen is the second outlet.
+It follows the success of the outlet in Toa Payoh.
 If you are looking for a tasty Prawn Mee, this is the place that you have to try.

 Their Prawn mee is their best seller and it sells out quickly.
 They achieve the rich taste of the broth by simmering the chicken and adding spices.
 You can also customise your dish by adding lobsters, clams and crayfish.

 This will make any seafood lover happy indeed!
 Give their kitchen a try at Jurong East Street 21, Padi Emas Coffee Shop, Block 214, Singapore.

 This down to earth destination is in business since 2006.
 They are offering a wide variety of international cuisines.
 You can find them just across the Al-Mukminin Mosque.

 The Malay community patronised this place mainly because they serve halal food.
 So you can expect a full house even if it is non peek hours.
 It is also a plus that it has an easy parking place.

 Their steak and chicken chops are famous in their western stall.
 While they offer a really good Lontong Kering on their Malay stall.
 You also should try their one of a kind tasting quesadilla from their The Bread Gang stall.

 I will let you on a not so secret little secret.
 They say that the Bread Gang stall is a cheese lover paradise.
 Try their Roti John Cheese and you would know why!
 You can visit their cafe at 235 Jurong East Street 21, Singapore.